 The whiteboard granddaddy—an old, very heavy 4×8 footer—sits in our conference room on a huge easel with 2×4 construction.
 It’s awesome.
 At the foot of that bad boy stands a rusted-metal, three-legged stool with a bowl of markers on top.
 Every time I look at that stool it reminds me of how important it is for our valued clients to understand this concept.

 The Right Person (or in some cases, people)

-Do you already have a social media whiz in your practice?
+Do you already have a dental social media marketing whiz in your practice?
 If so, great.
 IF NOT, DON’T WORRY!
 MOST PRACTICES DON’T!
 We can help!

 So how do you decide who should take on this responsibility?
 Here are a few questions you may be asking yourself—and some answers: